- Start date:

 In the final semester, you’ll complete a dissertation project on a research question of your choice - this can be used to explore your own ideas for a business venture or social enterprise, or look at how best to support or grow an existing firm.

-You’ll also have a choice of optional modules in key areas of management and international business, including cross-cultural management, supply chain management and the emerging markets.
+You’ll also have a choice of optional modules in key areas of management and international business, including global innovation management, supply chain management and strategic management.

-- You'll take seven compulsory modules including your dissertation.
+You'll take seven compulsory modules, including your dissertation, and choose three optional modules.

 - Global Perspectives on Enterprise 15 credits